Lesson 8: Burmese Adverbs | ကြိယာဝိသေသန

 အခုသွား | a-khu1 thwa3 -- Go now!

-Note that the same time word "now" will be a noun a-khu1 if used with the descriptive adjective word such as "sunny" or "raining".
+Note that this adverb time word a-khu1 meaning "now" will be a noun a-khu1 if used with the descriptive adjective word such as "sunny" or "raining".

 The song in the video clip below used the adverb တစ်ကြိမ်တစ်ခါ | da1-jain2-ta1-kha2 meaning once in a while.